VET Program Approval and Maintenance Procedure

 2. Check packaging rules, and if they allow for the unit to be "imported" it does not need to be added to the Scope.

 B. Access unit from training package or curriculum document to determine capacity to deliver.
-Head of Centre or Program Manager Director
+Associate Director or Program Manager

 1. Curriculum documentation may include: